-May/June/July.
+May/June.
 The NRSP RC meets and prepares recommendations on the project proposal and shares those recommendations with the Executive Directors who distribute the information to their regional associations.
 The Lead AA and project committee responds to the recommendations made by the NRSP RC and makes any needed revisions to the proposal in NIMSS.
-The NRSP RC also reports preliminary recommendations to the ESCOP Chair, ideally at the Joint COPs meeting in late July.

-September.
-The NRSP RC reports at the annual agInnovation meeting on final project proposals with projected budgets, project midterm reviews, and its recommendations.
-SAES Directors from 1862 institutions vote (one vote per institution contributing OTT MRF) on approval of the project and five-year budget; a simple majority vote is required to carry the motion.
+July/August.
+NRSP RC finalizes recommendations that will be presented at the BAA Leadership meeting.
+An electronic vote may be conducted of SAES Directors from 1862 institutions (one vote per institution contributing OTT MRF) on approval of the project and five-year budget; a simple majority vote is required to carry the motion.
+The outcome of the vote will be shared with NIFA and the university administering the NRSP.